 Osaka / Koyasan Monastery / Temple Hikes

-Our journey begins at historic Koyasan, the monastery where Kobo Daishi is buried.
+Our journey begins at Koyasan, the monastery where Kobo Daishi is buried.
 Pilgrims traditionally come here to ask for his “support” before starting their hikes and we’ll do the same.
-After getting our pilgrim’s “passport” (at each temple we get a red lacquer stamp), we head to Shikoku by boat, the time-honored way, to begin our pilgrimage at Ryozen-ji, the first temple on the pilgrim circuit.
-On these initial days of our journey, we’ll visit a temple where pilgrims touch a tree supposedly planted by Kobo Daishi, in the hope for a long life, and Kakurin-ji, a mountain temple set 1,500 feet above the sea.
+After getting our pilgrim’s “passport” (to be stamped at each temple), we boat to Shikoku and begin our pilgrimage at Ryozen-ji, the first temple on the circuit.
+We’ll also visit Kakurin-ji, a mountain temple 1,500 feet above the sea, and a temple where pilgrims touch an ancient tree said to have been planted by Kobo Daishi.

 Iya Valley / Matsuyama / Dogo Onsen

-In the Iya Valley, with its high peaks and deep gorges, our hike brings you up sacred Tsurugi-san (6,412'), a peak shrouded in mystery and legend.
-After a visit to the famed Taga-jinja Fertility Shrine, hike to Iwaya-ji Temple, perched on a cliffside above the valley floor.
-In Matsuyama, explore Matsuyama-jo, a castle with bird’s-eye views of the Seto Inland Sea, and soak in Matsuyama’s ancient Dogo Onsen hot springs.
+In the Iya Valley, whose high peaks and deep gorges made it a safe haven for the Heike Clan during the civil wars of the 12th century, our hike brings us up sacred Tsurugi-san (6,412'), a peak steeped in legend.
+After a visit to the famed Taga-jinja Fertility Shrine, we hike to Iwaya-ji Temple, perched on a cliffside above the valley floor.
+In Matsuyama, explore Matsuyama-jo, a castle with bird’s-eye views of the Seto Inland Sea, and soak in Matsuyama’s Dogo Onsen hot springs, one of the oldest public bath houses in Japan, with a history dating back a thousand years.

-At Zentsu-ji Temple, where Kobo Daishi was born, you’ll walk through an underground tunnel that pilgrims must “feel” their way through, then climb the 1,368 steps to the shrines of Kompira-san.
-Our final stop is Okubo-ji, the last temple on the pilgrimage trail, with an overnight on Awaji Island, the legendary place where Japan was formed from a drop of saltwater from the spear of a god.
-Depart on Day 11 via Osaka.
+We visit Zentsu-ji Temple, where Kobo Daishi was born, walk through an underground tunnel that pilgrims must “feel” their way through, then climb the 1,368 steps to the Shinto shrines of Kompira-san, dedicated to sailors and seafarers.
+Our final stop is Okubo-ji, or Temple 88, the last temple on the pilgrimage trail and a must-see for us.
+After an overnight on Awaji Island, known in Japanese folklore as the birthplace of Japan, we depart on Day 11 via Osaka.